mlabs-haskell/hydra-auction-onchain/docs/spec.md

 Under the `CleanupAuction` redeemer, we enforce that:

-- There is one input spent from the auction escrow validator, containing the auction state and standing bid tokens.
+- There is exactly one input spent from the auction escrow validator, containing the auction state and standing bid tokens.
 Its `AuctionEscrowState` datum is `AuctionConcluded`.
 - There are three tokens burned: